brimell/rimell-anamorphic/README.md

 * For dialogue or face-heavy footage, use centre protection and width compensation carefully.
 Too much close-focus shaping can create an ugly mumps effect.
 * For night footage, lower flare thresholds and stronger veil may work well, but clipped practicals can produce harsh results.
 * For daylight footage, edge falloff, subtle distortion, vignette, and mild CA may be more useful than obvious streak flare.
+* Treat OpenLensIO support as a technical/profile direction, not a guarantee that the current look is a measured real lens.

 ---